 Here are just some of the applications that felt can be used for:

-- Toys for children – Felt can also be used for toys.
-Wool felt is especially desirable because it is soft and is safe to use.
+- Toys for children - Felt can also be used for toys.
+Wool felt or wool blend felt is especially desirable because it is soft and safe to use.

 - Mobile phone covers - Most mobile phones need covers to protect them from scratches or to prevent any more damage when it falls accidentally.
 Using a mobile cover made of wool felt can help protect your phone.
 It is also a good way of protecting the environment because it is eco-friendly, rather than using mobile phone covers made of plastics which has harmful effects on the environment.